 Welcome to Investor.gov!

-Brought to you by The SEC’s Office of Investor Education and Advocacy, Investor.gov is your online resource to help you invest wisely and avoid fraud.
+Brought to you by the SEC’s Office of Investor Education and Advocacy, Investor.gov is your online resource to help you make sound investment decisions and avoid fraud.
 Please take a minute to view our video below to see how Investor.gov can help you.

-If you have suffered wrongdoing at the hands of a broker or investment adviser, we will contact the company or individual to find out what happened.
+If investors have complaints regarding a broker or investment adviser, we will contact the company or individual to find out what happened.
 Sometimes, this results in a satisfactory resolution of the complaint.
 Other times, it's unclear who is right and who is wrong.
 In that case, we let investors know their legal options and how they can pursue a resolution on their own.
-Read here for more information on how we handle your complaints.
+Read here for more information on how we handle investor complaints.

-Our specialists also research and provide information on a range of topics, such as whether a broker or investment professional is properly licensed to do business with you, or whether a company is registered with the SEC.
+Our specialists also research and provide information on a range of topics, such as whether a broker or investment professional is properly licensed to do business, or whether a company is registered with the SEC.

-We cannot tell you what investments to make, but we can provide unbiased information on investment choices and on protecting yourself from securities fraud or abuse.
+We cannot tell investors what investments to make, but we can provide them with unbiased information on investment decisions and on protecting themselves from securities fraud or abuse.